deusx7/deusx7.github.io/index.md

 - **MAIL**: ibrahimodunmbaku2@gmail.com

-If you're having any issues with my writeups or articles, feel free to send me a DM on Twitter `@deusx_45` or discord .
+If you're having any issues with my writeups or articles, feel free to send me a DM on Twitter `@deusx_45` or discord `@deusx_` .
 I'm always here to help.